Michael Corballis: Early life and family

 Corballis was born in the farming district of Marton, New Zealand, in 1936, the eldest of four sons of sheep farmers Philip Patrick Joseph Corballis and Alice Elizabeth Harris.
-In 1962, Corballis married Barbara Elizabeth Wheeler; they had two sons: Paul, also a cognitive neuroscientist, and Tim, a novelist and academic.
+In 1962, Corballis married Barbara Elizabeth Wheeler.
+They had two sons: Paul, also a cognitive neuroscientist, and Tim, a novelist and academic.
 Barbara Corballis died in 2020.

 Education and career

 Corballis received his high-school education as a boarder at Wanganui Collegiate School.
 He earned a Master's degree in Mathematics at the University of New Zealand in 1959 and a Master of Arts in psychology at the University of Auckland, New Zealand, in 1962.
 He then moved to McGill University in Montreal, Quebec, Canada, where he completed a PhD in psychology in 1965.

 From 1966 to 1968, Corballis returned to University of Auckland as a lecturer (assistant professor).
 In 1968, he returned to McGill, first as an assistant professor of psychology, rising to full professor in 1975.

 In 1978, Corballis was appointed professor of psychology at the University of Auckland.
 From 1993 to 2000, he was also Director of the Research Centre for Cognitive Neuroscience within the department.
 In 2008, Corballis became emeritus professor.
 In 2014, he became the university's Inaugural Creativity Fellow.
 Corballis remained active at the university until his death on 13 November 2021.

 In July 2021, Corballis and six other University of Auckland professors wrote a controversial letter "In Defence of Science" to the New Zealand Listener magazine, in which they said that Māori knowledge should not be considered in the same category as science because of the former's spiritual content.

+Notable students include Jenni Ogden and Faraneh Vargha-Khadem.